Determining Whole Grain-rich Products in the CACFP

 • Yellow cornmeal

-Bean and potato flours are not creditable toward the grains component; however, they may be creditable toward the vegetable or M/MA components.
-For more information, access the USDA Food Buying Guide for CNPs, and the USDA Policy Memo SP 26-2019, CACFP 13-2019, SFSP 12-2019 Revised, Crediting Pasta Products Made of Vegetable Flour in the CNPs.
+1Bean, potato, and other vegetable flours are not creditable toward the grains component; however, they may be creditable toward the vegetable or M/MA components.
+For more information, access the USDA Food Buying Guide for CNPs, and the USDA Policy Memo SP 26-2019, CACFP 13-2019, SFSP 12-2019 Revised, Crediting Pasta Products Made of Vegetable Flour in the CNPs

 Child and Adult Care Food Program Logo, hands holding a heart shaped apple